NodePing/PUSH_Clients/Python/NodePingPythonPUSH/README.md

 # NodePing Python PUSH check client

 A python client for the NodePing PUSH check (https://nodeping.com/push_check.html).
-This has been tested on python 2.7.x and popular Linux distros, FreeBSD, and Windows server versions.
+This has been tested on python 2.7.x and popular Linux distros, FreeBSD, OpenBSD, and Windows server versions.
 Windows and FreeBSD versions require the additional install of psutil, which is easily installed via pip.

 ## Configuration